bl00mie/Recipes/Recipes/Sides/Mozerella Flatbread.md

 8. Cool slightly before slicing or topping.

 ### Notes
+- Rolling it out with 2 sheets of parchment paper isn't necessary.
+Lube yor hands with olive oil, get a ball of dough, and hand-flatten it on a parchment-covered baking sheet.
 - Net carbs: ~4.4 g per serving.
 - Flavor tweaks: Add 1 tsp dried Italian herbs, crushed red pepper, or sesame seeds to dough before baking.
 - Serving ideas: Use as a base for low-carb pizza, cut into wedges for dipping, or top with fresh tomato + basil for a caprese-style flatbread.